sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 ## Quick Start

 The quickest way to authenticate and start using SailPoint APIs is to generate a [personal access token](#personal-access-tokens).
-If you are interested in using OAuth2 for authentication, then please continue to read this document.
+Use this document if you are interested in using OAuth2 for authentication.

 ## Finding Your Tenant's OAuth Details

 This document assumes your IDN instance is using the domain name supplied by SailPoint.
-If your instance is using a vanity URL, then you will need to open the following URL in your browser to get your OAuth info.
+If your instance is using a vanity URL, you must open the following URL in your browser to get your OAuth info.
 See [finding your org/tenant name](./index.md#finding-your-orgtenant-name) in the [getting started guide](./index.md) to get your `{tenant}`.

 `https://{tenant}.api.identitynow.com/oauth/info`

-This page will present you with your `authorizeEndpoint` and `tokenEndpoint`, which you will need to follow along with the examples in this document.
+This page will present you with your `authorizeEndpoint` and `tokenEndpoint`, which you must follow along with the examples in this document.

 ```json
 {